arp7/HadoopTools/README.md

 # HadoopTools
-Tools for Debugging Hadoop Clusters
+Tools for Debugging Apache Hadoop Clusters

+*Apache®, Apache Hadoop, Hadoop®, and the yellow elephant logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.*